 Both people must meet all three requirements.
-For example, if one person considers himself or herself married, but the other person doesn't, there is no common law marriage.
+For example, if one person considers themself married, but the other person doesn't, there is no common law marriage.

 If my spouse and I consider ourselves to have a common law marriage, doesn't that mean we are married?

 Not necessarily.
 It is the legal system rather than the couple that decides if there is a common law marriage.
 Until the legal system says there is a common law marriage, it is not absolutely clear whether one exists.

 Is a common law marriage as good as a "regular" marriage?